Paid Advertisement

 Over my three decades in dealing with the emissaries of Peter G. Angelos, this was not considered a bug but far more of a feature – pettiness, anger and retribution.
 I can only say this: Ask around…

 The people currently at the top of your organizational chart were a part of suspending your lead MASN broadcaster for a month last summer for citing open baseball statistics on the team-controlled screen in front of real baseball fans.
 “Free Kevin Brown” was a movement inside your fan base 14 months ago and a national media disgrace.
 Oft times the MASN broadcasts (the only way I’m experiencing your brand) have felt more like a hostage infomercial for the cartoon bird instead of the presentation of a baseball game over the years.
-Jim Palmer (the greatest Orioles player in franchise and there should be no debate) would probably tell you that if you gave him truth serum.
+Jim Palmer (the greatest Orioles player in franchise history and there should be no debate) would probably tell you that if you gave him truth serum.

 Seriously, we’ll do another whole letter on the Mister Angelos and Sons Network and the future of the Washington Nationals and the business of baseball, streaming, subscriptions and the future of MLB media money in the next “Dear David” salvo.
 Plenty about digital assets, sponsorships and revenue will also be featured in my forthcoming “Dear Catie” series.